×

 Will I need to travel to see a specialist?

-"I have been able to find providers for all health issues here in Cuenca and all have been of good quality and excellent availability," remarked one expat in Cuenca.
+"I have been able to find providers for all health issues here in Cuenca and all have been of good quality and excellent availability," mentioned one expat in Cuenca.

 "The city of Quito is widely known as a medical hub in Ecuador, boasting a wide range of specialists in the fields of cardiology, orthopedics, neurology, ophthalmology, obstetrics and gynecology, pulmonology, and dermatology.
 The coastal city of Guayaquil is also home to a vibrant medical community with a diverse selection of medical specialists at its disposal.
 Additionally, the city of Cuenca is renowned for its high-quality healthcare system and its wealth of top-rated medical professionals.
-Other notable cities with a strong presence in the medical field are Santo Domingo, Loja, and Manta," remarked one expat living in Ecuador.
+Other notable cities with a strong presence in the medical field are Santo Domingo, Loja, and Manta," commented one expat who moved to Ecuador.

 View More Answers